-Organisms recovered from hands can be divided into two categories: transient and resident.
-The number of transient and resident organisms may vary greatly from HCW to HCW, yet it is often relatively constant for any one individual.17 Transient organisms are often acquired by HCWs during:
+The number of transient and resident organisms may vary greatly among HCP, yet it is often relatively constant for any one individual.15 Transient organisms are acquired during:

 - contact with a patient’s intact skin (e.g., when taking a pulse or blood pressure),

 - contact with nonintact skin and mucous membranes,